searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 <tr>
   <td>sys_content</td>
   <td/>
   <td>Complete text representing whole content - it can be directly set by the content provider during the push, may contain html formatting.
-Basic search GUI may use it in search result detail view.</td>
+Basic search GUI may use it in search result detail view.
+Tis field is optional and is used only if this content is useful for some client app.</td>
 </tr>
 <tr>
   <td>sys_content_content-type</td>